OpenEvalProject/evals/manuscripts/elife-52283/v1/manuscript.md

 ## Results

-## Autophagic genes contain PQFSes
+### Autophagic genes contain PQFSes

 We hypothesized that many autophagy genes can be regulated by G4-DNA.
 First, we investigated whether the ATG genes contain putative G4-DNA motifs.
 We used the QGRS mapper (http://bioinformatics.ramapo.edu/QGRS/index.php) to identify the PQFSes in these genes (mouse, rat and human).
 Analyses revealed that all these genes contain PQFSes, suggesting that G4-DNA may be involved in the regulation of their expression (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/52283/elife-52283-fig1-v1.jpg)

-**Figure 1.:** The number of PQFS in the listed genes and their promoter were analyzed by using the QGRS mapper (http://bioinformatics.ramapo.edu/QGRS/index.php). * 5000 nucleotides upstream the gene were considered as the promoter sequence; ** Data not available.Figure 1—source data 1.
+**Figure 1.:** The number of PQFS in the listed genes and their promoter were analyzed by using the QGRS mapper (http://bioinformatics.ramapo.edu/QGRS/index.php). * 5000 nucleotides upstream the gene were considered as the promoter sequence; ** Data not available.

-## PDS and BRACO19 downregulate Atg7 in neurons
+### PDS and BRACO19 downregulate Atg7 in neurons

 ATG7 is important for autophagosome biogenesis (Galluzzi et al., 2017).
 The rat Atg7 gene contains 27 putative sequences that can arrange into G4-DNA.
 There are no PQFSes in the Atg7 gene promoter (upstream, 5 kb) (Figure 2a).
 We first determined if PDS alters Atg7’s mRNA levels in primary cultured neurons (Figure 2b).
 After PDS treatment, mRNA was extracted and analyzed by qRT-PCR.
 We found that the levels of Atg7’s mRNA were sevenfold lower in neurons exposed to the G4 ligand than in neurons treated with a vehicle.
 Tbp (TATA-binding protein) mRNA was used as loading control as neither Tbp nor its promoter contains a PQFS (Moruno-Manchon et al., 2017).
 We next tested if the levels of the ATG7 protein are changed in neuronal cells treated with PDS.
 Cultured neurons were treated with PDS, and cellular extracts were analyzed by western blotting.
 The levels of the ATG7 protein in PDS-treated neurons were half those of control neurons (Figure 2c,d).
 We confirmed these findings with another well-established G4 ligand, BRACO-19 (Haider et al., 2011).
 Similarly, BRACO-19 reduced the levels of Atg7 mRNA and ATG7 by twofold in neurons (Figure 2e,f,g).